 Navigation at the bottom of the screen allows the user to choose between the sportsbook, casino, and all of their account information.
 The menus are then designed to pop up in the middle of your screen to make it easy to select which sport or option you wish to choose.

-I would actually say that the GTBets mobile site is the easiest site to navigate of all the different sites that I have reviewed to date.
+We would actually say that the GTBets mobile site is the easiest site to navigate of all the different sites that we have reviewed to date.

 With the 2016 update, the mobile site looks very similar to the desktop site.
-So, if you as a user, place a high importance on the quality of the mobile site then I would certainly direct you toward GTBets.
+So, if you as a user, place a high importance on the quality of the mobile site then we would certainly direct you toward the GTBets sportsbook.

 Mobile Betting Platform: 9/10